Ever suspect there’s an easier way to play guitar?

 Notes are sharp or flat.
 Chords are major or minor.

-What does major and minor mean?
+What do major and minor mean?
 You can think of Major chords as sounding “happy”.
 Think of Minor chords as sounding “sad”.

 Major happy.
 Minor sad.